-The image below provides a high-level view of a basic Citrix Provisioning infrastructure and shows how Provisioning Services components might appear within that implementation.
+The image below provides a high-level view of a basic Citrix Provisioning infrastructure and shows how provisioning components might appear within that implementation.

 Benefits of XenApp and other server farm administrators

-If you manage a pool of servers that work as a farm, such as Citrix Virtual App servers or web servers, maintaining a uniform patch level on your servers can be difficult and time consuming.
-With traditional imaging solutions you start out with a pristine golden master image, but as soon as a server is built with the master image, you now must patch the individual server along with all of the others.
-Rolling patches out to individual servers in your farm is not only inefficient, but it can also be unreliable.
-Patches often fail on an individual server and you may not realize you have a problem until users start complaining or the server has an outage.
-Once that happens, getting the server back into sync with the rest of the farm can be challenging and sometimes it can require a full re-imaging of the machine.
+If you manage a pool of servers that work as a farm, such as Citrix Virtual Apps and Desktops servers or web servers, maintaining a uniform patch level on your servers can be difficult and time consuming.
+With traditional imaging solutions you start out with a pristine golden master image, but when a server is built with the master image, you now must patch the individual server along with the other servers.
+Rolling patches out to individual servers in your farm is inefficient and unreliable.
+Patches often fail on an individual server.
+You may not realize you have a problem until users start complaining or the server has an outage.
+Once that happens, getting the server back into sync with the rest of the farm can be challenging and sometimes it can require a full reimaging of the machine.